 Bake at 350 F/177 C for 15 minutes.
 Remove casserole dish from the oven and drip the melted butter evenly over the top of the bread.

 Place the casserole dish back in the oven and continue baking until the butter has turned the top golden brown (about 10 more minutes).

-Serve alone or with a small amount of Grade B maple syrup for dipping.
+Serve sourdough French toast casserole alone or with a small amount of dark maple syrup for dipping.